Dr Gregory Burke MA (Cantab.) MPhil. PhD

 Carrie-Ann Lightley leads our marketing team and is one of the UK’s leading accessible travel bloggers.

 Carrie-Ann has responsibility for the management and development of the AccessAble brand.
 This includes the creation of inspirational, SEO relevant content and developing collaborative partnerships to increase the reach of our service.
-In addition, Carrie – Ann has established the highly successful AccessAble Champions influencer network.
+In addition, Carrie – Ann has established the highly successful AccessAble Ambassadors influencer network.

 Position: Head of Partnerships